-We work closely with transferring settings such as Willows Educare, special schools such as Nancealverne, Pencalenick, alternative provision such as Penwith AP Academy and mainstream secondary schools such as Mounts Bay and Humphry Davy.
+We work closely with transferring settings such as Willows Educare, other local Nurseries and Pre-Schools, Penwith Child Development Centre, Nancealverne Special School, Wave Alternative Provision Academies and mainstream secondary schools such as Mounts Bay and Humphry Davy.
 We hold professional meetings to share information as required and facilitate additional visits and training etc to ensure children transfer between phases of education smoothly.